Children & Youth Services

 PHP works with children at all ages and stages to ensure that they are healthy, both physically and mentally, and are ready to succeed in school and life.

 Early Mental Health Wellness

-PHP’s counselors work with students in the school setting who were referred for emotional, social and behavioral issues by the pre-school, the Elementary schools or parents.
+PHP’s counselors work with students in the school setting who were referred for emotional, social and behavioral issues by their school or their parents.
 A coordinated behavioral plan, reinforced by the teacher and the parents, is then established.
-This program offers the only counseling available to low-income families and the only option for Spanish speaking parents.
+This program offers the only counseling available to low-income families and the only option for Spanish speaking parents in the Santa Ynez Valley.
 See additional information under Health Services, Mental Health Wellness.

 Life Skills Education

 Student Action Prevention Network (SPAN): This alcohol and drug prevention program is designed for 7th and 8th grade students in partnership with Buellton, Solvang, Los Olivos, and College School Districts.
 PHP’s Prevention Specialist teaches a nationally recognized life skills curriculum, and implements “Generation Kindness” programs and “Drug Free Clubs” on campus.
 This approach to prevention is designed to equip students with the knowledge and tools necessary to avoid the hazards and consequences associated with alcohol and drug consumption.